robwschlegel/MHW/README.md

 * First round of suggested revisions made by RWS

 ## 2016/12/11
-* First round of co-author comments from the first round of revisions completed
+* First round of co-author comments for the first round of revisions completed

+## 2016/12/19
+* Last round of co-author comments for the first round of revisions completed